 Individual role play

-You will play the role of a NCE and the assessors will play the role of the customer.
-You will be given a scenario and asked to provide technical solutions along with justifications to your answers.
-The assessors will then ask you to troubleshoot a made up scenario so that they can see how you approach troubleshooting.
+You will play the role of an NCE and the assessors will play the role of the customer.
+You will be given a scenario and asked to provide technical solutions along with justifications for your answers.
+The assessors will then ask you to troubleshoot a made-up scenario so that they can see how you approach troubleshooting.

 I believe this section was put in place to see what I understood about networking and technologies as I was asked about my background and certifications before the exercise started.
 I completed this exercise and was then given another scenario which was focused more on troubleshooting.
 The troubleshooting exercise took around 15 minutes and I was able to solve the issue with a few prompts from the assessors.